 |New Park Clock

-Donated by Bronze Level donors Gary and Theresa Reardon in memory of their daughter, Jennifer, the Park Clock will serve.
+Donated by Bronze Level donors Gary and Theresa Reardon in memory of their daughter, Jennifer.
+To quote Brian Selznick, “…to the person looking at the (Park) Clock, something magical is happening that cannot be explained unless you are the clockmaker.”

 Sponsored by Bronze Level donors, the Penney family, in memory of daughter and sister Maggie Penney, this new drinking fountain will serve both pets and people.